-- (1) Option two is for the person to hold a written statement from the beekeeper supplying honey that confirms that the beekeeper holds records that demonstrate that the honey has been taken from honey supers placed onto hives after 1 July in any year and removed from those hives by 31 December in the same year. - (2) The records must be kept for four years from the date on which the honey is packed for sale for human consumption or exported.
+- (1) Option two is for the person to hold a written statement from the beekeeper supplying honey confirming the beekeeper holds records that demonstrate that the honey has been: - a) taken from honey supers placed onto hives after 1 July in any year; and - b) removed from those hives by 31 December in the same year. - (2) The records must be kept for four years from the date on which the honey is packed for sale for human consumption.